toptensoftware/moe-js/readme.md

 ## Template Language

-moe-js templates are similar to Mustache/Handlebars templates, but there are some important differences.
-The following shows how to write moe-js templates.
+Moe-js templates are similar to Mustache/Handlebars templates, but there are some important differences.
+The following shows how to write Moe-js templates.

 ### Use `{{}}` to Embed Expressions

-moe-js uses `{{` and `}}` to delimit expressions:
+Moe-js uses `{{` and `}}` to delimit expressions:

 ```html
 <p>10 + 20 = {{ 10 + 20 }}</p>